opendatasoft/ods-documentation/source/configuring_domain/04_sharing_reusing_communicating/engaging.rst

 --------

 The users can be allowed to comment on datasets.
-When activated, an additional tab "Comments" will be displayed in the dataset page.
+When activated, an additional "Comments" tab will be displayed on the dataset page.

 To activate this feature, you need to configure a Disqus account to associate with the portal.
 Disqus is an external comment management system.
-You will need to set your account shortname and public key in the ``Configure`` menu, in the ``Social networks & sharing`` section.
+You will need to set your account's short name and public key in the ``Configure`` menu, in the ``Social networks & sharing`` section.

 .. image:: images/configuration_disqus.png

-If you're unsure about how to get your Disqus credentials, you can follow the detailed steps detailed in the page.
+If you're unsure about how to get your Disqus credentials, you can follow the detailed steps detailed on the page.

 Encouraging reuses